Mike Procter: S.A. Selection Board

 He was appointed chairman of selectors of South Africa men's national cricket team in December 2008 by Cricket South Africa.
 The entire selection board (including Procter's position as chairman of selectors) which was appointed in December 2008 was sacked by Cricket South Africa in 2010 following a poor string of performances from South African team in international cricket.

 Charity

 In 2014, Procter also set up a charity in South Africa by using his own name, the Mike Procter Foundation.
 The Mike Procter Foundation began focusing on transforming the lives of children through sports.
 Procter went on to register his charity in the UK in 2018 with the ambition of providing cricket coaching to underprivileged and vulnerable children.

 Death

-On 12 February 2024, Proctor was admitted to the intensive care unit at Busamed Gateway Private Hospital in uMhlanga following a cardiac arrest.
+On 12 February 2024, Procter was admitted to the intensive care unit at Busamed Gateway Private Hospital in uMhlanga following a cardiac arrest.
 It was revealed that his health condition began to deteriorate and his situation became complicated during a routine surgery.
 He died in uMhlanga on 17 February 2024, at the age of 77, of cardiac arrest due to complications during heart surgery.